joeybalardeta/mc-mod-installer/README.md

 ## Configuration

-The installer is pre-configured for "The Cove - Season 8" but can be customized by modifying the constants in `constants.hpp`:
+The installer is pre-configured for "The Cove - Season 8" but can be customized by modifying the constants in `constants.hpp`.

-// Java Configuration
+### Java Configuration
-const std::string JAVA_INSTALLER_URL = "https://download.oracle.com/java/22/archive/jdk-22.0.2_windows-x64_bin.msi";
+- Oracle JDK 22 installer from official download archive
-const std::string REQUIRED_JAVA_VERSION = "21"; // Minimum Java version required
+- Minimum required Java version: 21

-// Fabric Configuration
+### Fabric Configuration
-const std::string FABRIC_INSTALLER_URL = "https://maven.fabricmc.net/net/fabricmc/fabric-installer/1.0.3/fabric-installer-1.0.3.jar";
+- Fabric installer version: 1.0.3 from official Maven repository
-const std::string FABRIC_LOADER_VERSION = "0.16.14"; // Target Fabric loader version
+- Target Fabric loader version: 0.16.14

-// Modpack Configuration
+### Modpack Configuration
-const std::string MINECRAFT_VERSION = "1.20.1"; // Target Minecraft version
+- Target Minecraft version: 1.20.1
-const std::string MODPACK_URL = "https://www.dropbox.com/scl/fi/5g7ygqza18345os79bpvx/cove-s8-client-mods-full.zip?rlkey=fhjxukhk969lbpee8j2dxcr4p&st=uyidgl06&dl=1"; // Modpack download URL
+- Modpack source: "The Cove - Season 8" client mods package from Dropbox

 ## How to Use

 ### Prerequisites